Usually, the pyrometers are divide into two groups. Such as-

 A thermoelectric pyrometer has mainly the following parts-

-- A thermocouple, which is consisted with two different metal or metal hybrid.
+- A thermocouple, which is consisted of two different metal or metal hybrid.

 - E.F.M indicator or recorder.